JerinSirijaDev/library-mgmt-cpp/README.md

 ### 5. User Authentication
 - Admins require ** password** to access the admin panel.
 - Limited login attempts with security measures.
-.

-### 7. Data Persistence
-- Book and patron records are stored in **data files** for persistence.
-- Ensures data is not lost between sessions.

-## Installation & Usage

 ### Prerequisites
 - A C++ compiler (G++ or MSVC)
 - Any terminal or command prompt